-Goldman Sachs Group Inc. (GS) is considering whether to delay delivery of some bonuses due from prior years for U.K. employees until after top income-tax rates fall on April 6, according to a person briefed on the matter.
+Goldman Sachs Group Inc. (GS:US) is considering whether to delay delivery of some bonuses due from prior years for U.K. employees until after top income-tax rates fall on April 6, according to a person briefed on the matter.

 The postponement would affect incentive compensation deferred from 2009, 2010 and 2011 and benefit those whose tax rates are set to decline from 50 percent to 45 percent, said the person, who requested anonymity because a decision hasn’t been made.
 The delay wouldn’t affect bonuses awarded for 2012, the person said.